stevenlriv/homebase-platform/README.md

     - Monthly payment history for users and realtors & landlords
     - Ability to view the user profile with lease docs of their tenants
     - Calendly integration into the platform
+    - class.theme.php verify if the house is really rented or not to disable the date usings js on the landlord/realtor panel

  10) Tenant account Journey consolidated
     - Account creation enabled